For Smarter Energy Future and Lifestyle

 Based on your energy usage, we can estimate your impact by calculating the carbon emissions you are responsible for. iSwitch will then obtain carbon credits on your behalf.

-These credits allow you to offset your use of electricity to become carbon neutral. iSwitch will issue a formal certificate of retirement with UN generated serial number relating to your specific project.
+These credits allow you to offset your use of electricity to achieve carbon neutrality, iSwitch will receive a formal certificate of retirement with UN generated serial number relating to your specific project.

-You demonstrate a concious effort towards making Singapore more sustainable.
+You demonstrate a conscious effort towards making our environment more sustainable by using carbon neutral electricity in Singapore.

 Our Customers' Experience